Robert Serber

-Robert Serber (March 14, 1909 – June 1, 1997) was an American physicist who participated in the Manhattan Project.
-Serber's lectures explaining the basic principles and goals of the project were printed and supplied to all incoming scientific staff, and became known as The Los Alamos Primer.
+Robert Serber (March 14, 1909 – June 1, 1997) was an American theoretical physicist who contributed to multiple branches of physics and who served as a bridge between theorists and experimentalists.
+As a key participant of the Manhattan Project, Serber gave lectures explaining the basic principles and goals of the project, which were printed and supplied to all incoming scientific staff.
+These became known as The Los Alamos Primer.
 The New York Times called him "the intellectual midwife at the birth of the atomic bomb."
+He has been portrayed in films and documentaries including the 2023 film Oppenheimer where he is played by Michael Angarano.